vegaprotocol/uma-oracle-contract-template/README.md

 `dataSourceSpecForTradingTermination`, while `SettlementOracle`
 could be used as an `external` oracle for `dataSourceSpecForSettlementData`.

-Both contracts have a "trigger" function, respectively `terminate` and `settle`.
+Both contracts have a "trigger" function, respectively `submitClaim`.
-Calling these functions require the "asserter" to place a bond.
+Calling this functios require the "asserter" to place a bond.
 This bond acts as an incentive in the UMA system for the asserter to act truthfully.
 In case of a dispute this bond could be lost, or if a dispute is overturned could grow.
 Most of the time, assertions are assumed not to be disputed, hence the "Optimistic" part.
-This bond must be paid in an UMA approved currency, and is defined by the `getBondCurrency` and `getBondAmount` on the contracts in this repository.
+This bond must be paid in an UMA approved currency, and is defined by the `bondCurrency` and `bondAmount` on the contracts in this repository.

-Upon placing an assertion (eg. "terminate") a claim is submitted to UMA, and can be seen in the Oracle dApp (https://oracle.uma.xyz/).
+Upon placing an assertion (eg. to terminate) a claim is submitted to UMA, and can be seen in the Oracle dApp (https://oracle.uma.xyz/).
 Inside the contracts of this repository a `struct` is stored containing metadata about the assertion, and it's resolution.